 4-H is a youth development program for kids ages 8 to 18 that empowers youth to reach their full potential, working and learning in partnership with caring adults.

 Routt County 4-H has 300 youth members and 85 adult volunteers.
-We have 8 community clubs located in Hayden, South Routt, North Routt and Steamboat Springs.
-Our members are learning by doing is projects ranging from shooting sports to livestock, veterinary science to cooking and food preservation to heritage arts and much more.
+We have 9 community clubs located in Hayden, South Routt, North Routt and Steamboat Springs.
+Our members learn by doing through guided projects ranging from shooting sports to livestock, veterinary science to cooking and food preservation to heritage arts and much more.

 Why Participate in 4-H?